ATM401, ATM601, and CHEM601 are online classes

 What else happens in this class?

-In this e-learning classroom students learn at their own pace within the framework of units that have fixed due dates given in the schedule.
-The class web-page guides you thru the knowledge gaining process, applications, and exercises with mandatory tasks, voluntary tests/quizzes and further non-mandatory material.
+In this online classroom, students learn at their own pace within the framework of units that have fixed due dates given in the schedule.
+The class web-page guides you thru the knowledge-gaining process, applications, and exercises with mandatory tasks, voluntary tests/quizzes and further non-mandatory material.
 The respective material is indicated as such.

-Class participation and interaction is important in this course.
-The closed google group permits you to ask questions and provide answers to fellow classmates.
+Participation and interaction is important in this course.
+The closed discussion board on slack permits you to ask questions and provide answers to fellow classmates.
 It also serves as a discussion board where assigned discussions will take place.
+Each unit has it own channel.
+I expect that every student participates in the discussions of each unit.

 How and when do you get feedback

-There are three mandatory teleconferences during the semester, where I will call you.
+There are up to three mandatory teleconferences during the semester, where I will call you.
+You will also get feedback via graded homework and quizzes.

 If you have questions, please feel free to contact me at email@example.com.
 You can also check your chat function on Google Mail if I am logged in.
 I will not response before 1000 and after 1700 and on weekends even when I am logged in.